For Voice And Forest (2016)

 video, color, sound (2 hrs.
 05 mins.) | Sound recording and camera: Michael Northam

-We drove around the busy roads of Delhi with me sitting in the back improvising on the piano, challenging the instrument to connect with the urban environment, almost like trying to fit in a place I didn't belong to.
+We drove around the busy roads with me sitting in the back improvising on the piano, challenging the instrument to connect with the urban environment, almost like trying to fit in a place I didn't belong to.
 Some drivers would beep back, some would just stare in awe thinking it was a movie that was being shot.
 Feeling the instrument turn into a purely sonic interface to communicate with cars, rikshaws and trucks was both an intense and painful experiment...

 After 2 hours on tortuous roads, the mechanism disconnected from the soundboard and the piano gave up.